Umar-Baloch/ConvexHull_Animation/README.md

 # ConvexHull_Animation
-Animation of GiftWrap and Quickhull Convex Hull Algorithms using Processing 3
+Animation of GiftWrap and Quickhull Convex Hull Algorithms using Processing 3 and Java Language

 Open these files in processing 3 (make sure these files are in a folder called Animation), and click the run button to perform Animation. ||
 Press: